noah-ah23/cape-example/README.md

 * **New Cape Textures:** Players with capes might see the new designs you've added.
 * **Modified Default Cape:** The default cape appearance might be altered.

-[**Add specific instructions here if your pack requires any specific actions from the user to see the changes or utilize its features.
-For example, if you've added custom items with cape textures, explain how to obtain them (if applicable via commands in a test environment).**]

 ## Content of the Pack

 The repository structure (as seen) likely contains:

-* `textures/cape/`: This directory should contain the image files for your custom cape textures (e.g., `.png` files).
+* `textures/models/armor/elytra.png`: This directory should contain the image files for your custom cape textures (e.g., `.png` files).
 * `manifest.json`: This crucial file defines the resource pack for Minecraft, including its name, version, and UUID.
 * `pack_icon.png` (optional): This is the icon that will represent your resource pack in the Minecraft settings.
 * `LICENSE`: Contains the licensing information for your pack.